 "...t-thank you..." said Miyuki.

-"I couldn't find anything about it at school, so I decided to use the Net for help," Kagami explained.
+"I couldn't find anything about it at school, so I decided to use the Net for help," Kagami explained, taking a seat back at her computer.
 "I put up messages about it on all the emails I could find and even some message boards, but I'm not so sure if anyone'll believe me."

 "I see..."
 Miyuki muttered, still blushing.
 "Could we please focus on our homework for now?
-I would rather not think about it."
+I... would rather not think about that."

 "Yeah, sure," Kagami admitted, before she took out her notebook.